webserver binding configuration

 }

 The Quine is then hosted behind a reverse proxy providing TLS termination and exposing the Quine instance at quine.example.com.
-The operator wishes to use the interactive rest API documentation.
-However, by default, the API documentation will render the server URL as //127.0.0.1:8080, and trying to send API requests via documentation UI will cause errors as the user's browser tries to connect to 127.0.0.1, which resolves to the user's machine instead of the Quine host.
+The operator wishes to use a third-party API specification viewer.
+However, by default, the API specification document will render the server URL as http://127.0.0.1:8080, and trying to send API requests via documentation UI will cause errors as the useragent tries to connect to 127.0.0.1, which resolves to the user's machine instead of the Quine host.
 To fix this, the Quine operator can set:

 quine.webserver-advertise {